estehangat/e-library/README.md

 # SISTA
-This repo is for MUDA for School Application
+This repo is for Information System called "SISTA"